PeterF1234/photocatalyst-TDDFT-benchmark/README.md

 # photocatalyst-TDDFT-benchmark

 The scripts can be used to generate the database from the Gaussian or ORCA outputs located in the subfolders named after the molecules in the benchmark set.
-The approach is reported in our paper (DOI: tbd, [ChemRxiv](https://doi.org/10.26434/chemrxiv-2022-pfvhc)) and it includes the following steps:
+The approach is reported in our paper ([Chemistry--Methods](https://doi.org/10.1002/cmtd.202200069), [ChemRxiv](https://doi.org/10.26434/chemrxiv-2022-pfvhc-v3)) and it includes the following steps:

 1. excitation energies oscillator strengths are extracted from the output files of excited state calculations
 2. the extracted stick spectrum is shifted and broadened using a sum of Gaussians with bandwidth and linear scaling factor parameters